Kate’s Best Penne with Spicy Vodka Sauce Recipe

 Vodka Sauce FAQ’s

 What is so special about vodka sauce?
-In the sauce the vodka acts as a flavor enhancer, boosting the sweet tanginess of the tomatoes as well as giving the sauce a luscious mouthfeel.
+In the sauce, the vodka acts as a flavor enhancer, boosting the sweet tanginess of the tomatoes as well as giving the sauce a luscious mouthfeel.

 Can vodka sauce get you drunk?
 No it cannot.
 When the sauce is simmering, all of the alcohol from the vodka evaporates which makes it kid friendly.
 In this particular recipe, the vodka does not cook too long to preserve its flavor.
 If you are concerned about the alcohol level, make sure the sauce comes back to a simmer for a few minutes before adding the pasta in.